Feature classification and training¶

-- Take all strategy: Take all the available samples
+- Take all strategy: Take all the available samples.

 - By class strategy: Set a target number of samples for each class.
 The number of samples for each class is read from a CSV file.

-- Random: Randomly select samples while respecting the sampling rate
+- Random: Randomly select samples while respecting the sampling rate.

-- Periodic: Sample periodically using the sampling rate
+- Periodic: Sample periodically using the sampling rate.

 The application will make sure that samples spans the whole training set extent by adjusting the sampling rate.
-Depending on the strategy to determine the sampling rate, some geometries of the training set might not be sampled.
+Depending on the strategy to determine the sampling rate, some geometries of the training set may not be sampled.

-The application will accept as input the input image and training geometries, as well class statistics XML file computed during previous step.
+The application will accept as input the input image and training geometries, as well class statistics XML file computed during the previous step.
 It will output a vector file containing point geometries which indicate the location of the samples.

 otbcli_SampleSelection -in LANDSAT_MultiTempIm_clip_GapF_20140309.tif -vec training.shp -instats classes.xml -field CODE -strategy smallest -outrates rates.csv -out samples.sqlite